jkastelan/PUI2017_jlk635/HW9_jlk635/PlotReview_gc2300.md

 ![alt text](Chart_gc2300.jpeg "Chart by Guobing Chen")

+The height, width and structure of face denote the total number of seven major felony offenses in each year.

+The height and width of mouth denote the number of murder & NON-NEGL manslaugter.

+The smiling denotes the number of rape.

+The height and width of eyes denote the number of robbery.

+The height and width of hair denote the number of felony assault.

+The style of hair denotes the number of burglary.

+The height and width of nose denote the number of grand larceny.

+The width and height of ear denote the number of grand larceny of motor vehicle.

+The data is retrieved from http://www1.nyc.gov/assets/nypd/downloads/excel/analysis_and_planning/seven-major-felony-offenses-2000-2016.xls.

 #### The review comprises three parts:
    1. Clarity
    2. Aesthetics and selection of visual representation for information presentation
    3. Overall assessment (opinion)

 ## Clarity